 Sweet laurel or bay (Laurus nobilis) is hardy to USDA zones 8-10, so those of us growing the plant outside these parameters will need to move the bay indoors when temperatures dip.
 The good news is that bay makes an excellent container plant.

 It can grow to 23 feet (7.5 m.) in height, but its size can be retarded by frequent pruning.
-It is also quite tolerant of pruning and training into topiary shapes which look gorgeous with the tree’s glossy green foliage.
+It

 As mentioned, while not the usual method of propagation, growing bay tree seeds is possible, if at times frustrating.
 Why frustrating?
 Bay seed germination is notoriously long, up to 6 months.
 With such a lengthy germination period, seeds may rot before germination occurs.